rganin/magelight/README.md

 License
 ---------

 Magelight is distributed under [Open Software License 3.0](http://opensource.org/licenses/osl-3.0.php) (OSL 3.0).
-Please see LICENSE.txt for the full text of the OSL 3.0 license or contact license@magentocommerce.com for a copy.
+Please see LICENSE.txt for the full text of the OSL 3.0 license.

 Framework features
 ---------